-Selection Criteria: The admission is based on Test Scores such as SAT or IND SAT(UG) for admission to undergraduate and GMAT/GRE/IND SAT(PG) for admission to the postgraduate programmes.
-If test scores are not available, the admission to the program is based on previous academic grades and Interviews.
+The admission is based on Test Scores such as SAT or IND SAT(UG) for admission to undergraduate.
+If test scoresare not available, the admission to the program is based on previous academic grades and Interviews.

-4.4 Scholarship policy
+4.4 Scholarship Policy

-GITAM offers scholarships/financial assistance to the candidates based on marks/ranks obtained at GAT and other common entrance tests viz., JEE Main, AP EAMCET and TS EAMCET, etc., for admission into the undergraduate programmes.
-Similarly, the candidates seeking admission into postgraduate programmes and qualified in national level examinations for various disciplines (like the GATE exam for Engineering students) may be given fee concessions.
+GITAM offers scholarships/financial assistance to the candidates based on marks/ranks obtained in GAT and other common entrance tests conducted at the state and national level for admission into the undergraduate programmes.